Mexican Congress holds hearing on UFOs featuring purported 'alien' bodies | Science-Environment

 In the hearing on Tuesday on FANI, the Spanish acronym for what are usually now termed Unidentified Anomalous Phenomena (UAP), politicians were shown two artifacts that Mexican journalist and long-time UFO enthusiast Jaime Maussan claimed were the corpses of extraterrestrials.
 The specimens were not related to any life on Earth, Maussan said.

 The two tiny "bodies," displayed in cases, have three fingers on each hand and elongated heads.
 Maussan said they were recovered in Peru near the ancient Nazca Lines in 2017.
-He said that they were about 1,000 years old.
+He said that they were about 1,000 years old, analyzed through a carbon dating process by Mexico's National Autonomous University (UNAM).
 Similar such finds in the past have turned out to be the remains of mummified children.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)